Bree Fram: Career

+Military

 Fram worked as an astronautical engineer and lieutenant colonel in the United States Air Force until 2023.
-She serves as an active duty officer in the United States Space Force at the Pentagon, becoming a colonel in January 2024.
-Fram is currently one of the highest-ranking out transgender officers in the United States military and the highest ranking transgender member of the United States Department of Defense.
+She served as an active duty officer in the United States Space Force at the Pentagon, becoming a colonel in January 2024.
+Fram was one of the highest-ranking out transgender officers in the United States military and the highest ranking transgender member of the United States Department of Defense.
 Fram is the first transgender woman to be promoted to the rank of colonel.

 She served in a research and development command position for United States Air Force security cooperation activity in Iraq and was deployed to Iraq and Qatar as part of Operation Iraqi Freedom.
 She also served in the Air Force Directorate of Strategic Plans as a legislative fellow at the United States Capitol on the staff of Congresswoman Madeleine Bordallo.
-She is a co-leader of the United States Department of the Air Force's LGBTQ+ Initiatives Team.
+She was a co-leader of the United States Department of the Air Force's LGBTQ+ Initiatives Team.

+In March 2025, Fram spoke out against President Donald Trump's executive order barring transgender people from serving and enlisting in the military.
+On June 6, 2025, she announced she had been placed on administrative leave, pending separation, under the Defense Department's new ban on transgender service members.
+She later announced that, per the president's executive order, she was being forced to retire from the military.
+Fram's retirement was commemorated, along with Lieutenant Colonel Erin Krizek, Commander Blake Dremann, Sergeant First Class Cathrine Schmid, and Chief Petty Officer Jaida McGuire, at a ceremony hosted by the Human Rights Campaign Foundation on January 8, 2026.
+The retirement ceremony was presided over by retired U.S. Army General Stanley A. McChrystal and featured remarks from Congressman Mark Takano, Congresswoman Sarah McBride, retired Major General Tammy Smith, and Shawn Skelly, the former Assistant Secretary of Defense for Readiness and Force Management.

+LGBTQ advocacy

 Fram served as president and board chair of SPARTA Pride, an advocacy nonprofit organization for transgender military personnel, from April 2021 to April 2023.
 She had previously served for eight years in other leadership roles within the organization.
 She was awarded the LGBTQ+ Annual Recognition Award for Engineering by Out to Innovate in 2022.
+In October 2024, Fram was included in Outs Out 100 list recognizing LGBTQ+ people for their achievements.

+Writing

 Fram worked as an editor of the 2021 book With Honor and Integrity: Transgender Troops in Their Own Words and its 2025 sequel, With Valor and Visibility: The Next Chapter of Transgender Service in 2025.
 In 2024, she co-authored the book Forging Queer Leaders: How the LGBTQIA+ Community Creates Impact from Adversity.

-In October 2024, Fram was included in Outs Out 100 list recognizing LGBTQ+ people for their achievements.

-In March 2025, Fram spoke out against President Donald Trump's executive order barring transgender people from serving and enlisting in the military.

-On June 6, 2025, she announced she had been placed on administrative leave, pending separation, under the Defense Department's new ban on transgender service members.